Woman food shopping from selection of fried snacks

 Key project activities

-Public and patient involvement (PPI) groups are involved throughout the research process and across all project work packages.
+Public and patient involvement (PPI) groups were involved throughout the research process and across all project work packages.

-For example, in Work Package 1 (Understanding the lived experience of people living with obesity and food insecurity), an online survey, interviews and focus groups are being used to capture food shopping experiences of people living with obesity and food insecurity, identifying the main barriers and facilitators to purchasing healthier and more sustainable foods.
-This knowledge will be used to co-design retail-based interventions later in the FIO Food project.
+For example, in Work Package 1 (Understanding the lived experience of people living with obesity and food insecurity), an online survey, interviews and focus groups were used to capture food shopping experiences of people living with obesity and food insecurity, identifying the main barriers and facilitators to purchasing healthier and more sustainable foods.
+This knowledge was used to co-design retail-based interventions.
 To support this research, the PPI groups worked with the research team to:

 Co-produce interview and focus group topic guides, screening questionnaires, and recruitment processes.